Assoc. Prof. Dragana Nikitovic

 Associate Professor of Histology-Embryology, Medical School, University of Crete, Heraklion, Greece

-Author: Dragana Nikitovic
+Autor: Dragana Nikitovic

 The solid melanoma tumor consists of transformed melanoma cells, and the associated stromal cells including fibroblasts, endothelial cells, immune cells, as well as, soluble macro- and micro-molecules of the extracellular matrix (ECM) forming the complex network of the tumor microenvironment.
 Heparan sulfate proteoglycans

 (HSPGs) are an important component of the melanoma tumor ECM.

 Importantly, there appears to be both a quantitative and a qualitative shift in the content of HSPGs, in parallel to the nevi-radial growth phase-vertical growth phase melanoma progression.
 Moreover, these changes in HSPG expression are correlated to modulations of key melanoma cell functions.
 In the lecture, the roles of HSPGs/heparin in melanoma development and progression will be discussed.

 Dr. Nikitovic is an Associate Professor of Histology-Embryology at the Medical School,